 We do not ask you to take our word for it.
 We have 24 years of documented work.
 Maestro Hamilton’s practice has been covered by TIME, National Geographic, The New York Times, The Washington Post, and NPR.
 Our guests include high-profile leaders, healthcare professionals, and people from over 100 countries.

 More than 15,000 people have sat in the ceremony at Blue Morpho.
 We have held that responsibility seriously from our founding.
+Read our retreat testimonials to hear directly from those who have been through this work.

 If you are drawn to a genuine Ayahuasca and San Pedro retreat, or to understanding what plant medicine healing can offer, we invite you to reach out to us at i[email protected] or (0051) 931-848-983.